Kotlin/kotlindl/README.md

-Kotof is Keras API at the top of TensorFlow 1.15 and its Java API.
+Kotlin DL is Keras-like API at the top of TensorFlow 1.15 and its Java API.

 Classic LeNet-5 with minor changes looks so Keras, isn't it?